Crossing Divides Program

 The Crossing Divides Program is part of the Tsai Leadership Program at Yale Law School.

-The Crossing Divides Program offered a full slate of events during the 2023-2024 academic year designed to demonstrate the importance of working across ideological divides.
+During the 2023–24 academic year, the Crossing Divides Program offered a full slate of events designed to demonstrate the importance of working across ideological divides.

 In April, Chief Judge Sri Srinivasan and Judge Amul Thapar visited the Law School as part of the Admitted Students Program, an event that was also open to current students.
 In March, two student groups — the Federalist Society and the American Constitution Society — brought Chief Judge Boasberg and Judge Dabney Friedrich to the School for a Judges Chat with support from the Crossing Divides Program.